William Dargue A History of BIRMINGHAM Places & Placenames from A to Y

 Kitte Green: first record 1495

 The addition of the family name implies that the Kitts had taken probably ownership of what had previously been common grazing land.
-The location is shown on the 1834 Ordnance Survey map close to Lea Village.
+The location is shown on the 1834 Ordnance Survey map at the junction of Lea Village (the road name) and what is now Kitts Green Road.
 The green was located between Yockleton Road and Lea Village.

 For 19th-century Ordnance Survey maps of Birmingham go to British History Online.